STAT545-UBC/STAT545-UBC-original-website/git01_git-install.md

   * This approach leaves the Git executable in a conventional location, which will help you and other programs, e.g. RStudio, find it and use it.
 This also supports a transition to more expert use, because the Bash [shell](git09_shell.html) will be useful as you venture outside of R/RStudio.
   * This also leaves you with a Git client, though not a very good one.
 So check out [Git clients we recommend](git02_git-clients.html).

-**Option 2** (*we did not like this in 2014; jury's still out for 2015*): The GitHub hosting site offers [GitHub Desktop for Windows](https://desktop.github.com/) that provides Git itself, a client, and smooth integration with GitHub.
+**Option 2** (*we did not like this in 2014; nothing we've seen in 2015 changes our opinion*): The GitHub hosting site offers [GitHub Desktop for Windows](https://desktop.github.com/) that provides Git itself, a client, and smooth integration with GitHub.

   * [Their Windows set-up instructions](https://help.github.com/articles/set-up-git#platform-windows) recommend this method of Git installation.
-  * Why we don't like it: We had several instances of GitHub Desktop for Windows installing Git in suboptimal locations, such as `~/AppData/Local`, and in other places we could never find.
-If you were __only__ going to interact with GitHub via this app, maybe that's OK, but that's not the case for us.
+  * Why don't we like it?
+We've seen GitHub Desktop for Windows lead to Git installation in suboptimal locations, such as `~/AppData/Local`, and in other places we could never find.
+If you were __only__ going to interact with GitHub via this app, maybe that's OK, but that does not apply to you.
 Therefore, we recommend option 1 instead.

 After installation, you still need to [introduce yourself to Git](git04_introduce-self-to-git.html) and [get it to remember your GitHub username and password](git06_credential-caching.html).
 If your Git client guides you through this, seize that opportunity!
 Otherwise follow the links for some assistance.